plancksecurity/iOS-planckForiOS/README.md

 There is a file referenced in the UI test project, UITestData.
 You need to create it (./pEpForiOSUITests/UITestData.swift), and implement it according to the protocol UITestDataProtocol.

+The UI tests will not compile without it.